 Yah Kang (Centipede Durian)

-The flesh is whitish, the taste is superb, milky, like very sweet, melting chocolate.
-The name 'yah kang' means centipede, and accounts for the number of centipedes found at the foot of the tree, hence giving it the rather unusual name.
+The flesh is whitish, and the taste is superb, milky, like very sweet, melting chocolate.
+The name 'yah kang' means centipede and accounts for the number of centipedes found at the foot of the tree, hence giving it a rather unusual name.

 Bak Eu (Pork Fat Durian)